tc39/tc39.github.io/README.md

 # js-spec

 Get involved in specifying ECMAScript

-This is a sketch of a potential website to address an information orientation need for the tc39.
+This is a sketch of a potential website to address an information orientation need for the tc39, see [website](http://hag.codes/tc39-web-draft/).